GideonFlynn/Maps-Projcet-FSND/README.md

 Whenever you make a change and save it, the browser will automatically update.
 You can also access the app on other devices while running `gulp:serve` & `gulp serve:dist`!
 - If you are unable to watch the webpage on other devices, make sure you are on the same network
-- If its still not working:
+- If it's still not working:
   - Install a tool like dev-ip with `npm install -g dev-ip`, then run `dev-ip`
   - Copy one of the provided IP addresses and go to gulpfile.babel.js and locate the `serve` and `serve:dist` tasks
   - Find the host value( host: 'IP-address' ), then change 'IP-address' to the one you've just copied

   You can try gulp:serve again and just like that, the app should show on other devices.

-If you are curious about how everything works, go read the documents that comes with WSK, in the WSK-documents folder. :)
+If you are curious about how everything works, go read the documents that come with WSK, in the WSK-documents folder. :)

 # API
 The API's used are: